 The acceptance of certain gifts and benefits has the potential to compromise current and future impartial decision making.
-Refer to the Transport Conflicts of Interest Policy - Personal Interests, Secondary Employment and Gifts and Benefits, and relevant agency procedures for specific information on accepting gifts and benefits.
+Refer to the Transport Policy and relevant agency procedures for specific information on accepting gifts and benefits.

 The acceptance of certain gifts and benefits has the potential to compromise current and future impartial decision making.